-Darwin is not only the gateway to your journey into the wild rugged Top End of Australia, it’s an adventure all on its own.
+Darwin is not only the gateway to your journey into the wild, rugged Top End of Australia, but it’s also an adventure all on its own.

 The Northern Territory capital might be small in size, more closely resembling a town for those from the southern states, but it really is a city with its own distinct rustic yet casual laid-back atmosphere crafted out of its tropical extremes and geographic isolation from the rest of Australia.